What Researchers Did

 Study Limitations

-The clinical trial component involved a limited number of patients and would benefit from larger, randomized controlled studies to confirm these findings.
+The clinical trial component involved a limited number of patients and would benefit from larger, randomised controlled studies to confirm these findings.